 4:7 But unto every one of us is given grace according to the measure of the gift of Christ.
-The word "but" is strong.
+This scripture begins with "but!"
+That's strong.
 The believers are not only in unity, there is diversity.
 There are differences between gifts, special abilities given by God which are to be used to strengthen believers and reach the world and minister to it.
 Every believer is gifted.
 A spiritual gift does not mean the natural ability or talent of a person.
 Jesus Christ gives us the grace to use our gifts.
-Grace means the strength, wisdom, courage, motivation, love, concern, care, and power-all the favor and blessings of Christ.
+That means all the favor and blessings of Christ.
 Whatever is needed to use the gift, Christ gives us.
 He measures out the exact amount of grace needed for the maximum use of a gift.
 The Lord decides what measure of the gift or ability or ministry each of us is to receive.
 Though we are one body and we are one with each other in Christ, our individual gifts are not the same.

 4:8 Wherefore he saith, When he ascended up on high, he led captivity captive, and gave gifts unto men.
 It's loosely quoted from Ps.68:18, referring to God coming to occupy His temple.
 Paul refers it to Christ when He ascended to heaven, He led captivity captive, obtained certain gifts for men, and that those gifts are bestowed upon His people.
-In order for him to do this He would have had to descend into the lower part of the earth (Hades; Hell-the place of departed spirits or the abode of the dead) before he could ascended.
+In order for him to do this He would have had to descend into the lower part of the earth (Hades; Hell-the place of departed spirits or the abode of the dead) before he could ascend.
 The point is that Jesus Christ had to die.
-This is the enormous price our gifts cost.
+This is the enormous price our gifts cost Him.
 If He had not died, then we could not be saved or gifted with spiritual gifts.
 He not only subdues His enemy, but he leads His captives in triumph.
-The allusion is to the public triumphs celebrated among the Romans, in which captives were led in chains.
+This is in reference is to the public triumphs celebrated among the Romans, in which captives were led in chains.
 When Christ ascended to heaven, He triumphed over all His foes.
 But He did more.
 He rescued those who were the captives of Satan, and led them in triumph.
 The ascended Lord did not forget the Old Testament saints.
-They were only detained until the Lord's http://www.studylight.org/com/bnn/view.cgi?book=eph&chapter=004 http://www.pitwm.net/pitwm-sundayschool.html coming.
-He sent the Spirit with gifts to equip His church for ministry.
+They were only detained until the Lord's coming.
 Jesus is the one who came from heaven to earth, ascended back to heaven with the resurrection victory, capturing all evil power, and then sending the Spirit back to earth.